abingdonpta/abingdonpta/content/about/whatsapp/index.md

 label[for=toc-control], #toc-control { display: none; }
 </style>

-There are several WhatsApp groups for Abingdon families.
+The school and the PTA manage WhatsApp groups for Abingdon's language communities.

 <!--You may join more than one group, but please communicate only in the group's designated language.